min2ha/ukwa-site/content/target/31386/index.en.md

   "start_date": "2015-10-12T10:00:00Z"
 }

-# Gaerllwyd Flocks of Rare Breed Sheep and Poultry

 Gaerllwyd Flocks of Rare Breed Sheep and Poultry live in the hills between the Usk and Wye river valleys.
 They have three rare breeds ~ Soay sheep, Boreray sheep which originate from St Kilda, Scotland, and also Balwen sheep which are from Mid-Wales.